-Academic advising for students in the Biophysics program will be particularly important for helping students choose a set of elective courses that forms a coherent curriculum aligned with the student's interests.
-Faculty advisors will be assigned so that they are knowledgeable about their advisee's academic interests and career goals.
+Academic advising for students in the Computational Physics concentration will be particularly important for helping students choose a set of elective courses within the concentration that forms a coherent curriculum aligned with the student's interests.
+Faculty advisors will be assigned so that they are knowledgeable about their advisee's subfield within the IP program.

-Students in the Biophysics program will be expected to develop technical competencies throughout the duration of the program, but there are no specific requirements to enter the program other than admission to TU.
-Students will have access to the same academic support that all TU students have, such as tutoring, coaching, and workshops available through the TU Tutoring and Learning Center.
+Students in the IP program will be expected to develop technical competencies throughout the duration of the program, but there are no specific requirements to enter the program other than admission to TU.
+IP students will have access to the same academic support that all TU students have, such as tutoring, coaching, and workshops available through the TU Tutoring and Learning Center.

-Biophysics students will pay regular TU undergraduate tuition and fees and will have the same opportunities for scholarships and research experiences as students in the existing Physics degree program, including the Fisher Scholarship, the Maryland Space Grant Scholarship, and the Eddie L. Loh Scholarship.
+IP students will pay regular TU undergraduate tuition and fees and will have the same opportunities for scholarships and research experiences as students in the existing physics program, including the Fisher Scholarship, the Maryland Space Grant Scholarship, and the Eddie L. Loh Scholarship.

-Information that will help students be successful in the program, such as the Biophysics curriculum and degree requirements, learning management system support, financial aid, student support services, etc., will be posted on TU's website and in the undergraduate catalog published annually.
+Information that will help students be successful in the program, such as the IP's curriculum and degree requirements, learning management system support, financial aid, student support services, etc., will be posted on TU's website and in the undergraduate catalog published annually.